LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

 Parent container for text versions associated with the bill or resolution.
 Read more about bill text at [About Legislation Text of the U.S. Congress](https://www.congress.gov/help/legislation-text).
 A `<textVersions>` element may include the following children:
 - `<item>`
   - Container for a text version associated with the bill or resolution.
-An `<item>` element may include the following children:
+An `<item>` element is repeatable and may include the following children:
     - `<type>` (e.g. Introduced in House)
       - The bill text version type.
     - `<date>` (e.g. 2021-05-11T04:00:00Z)